 If a storm, ice, or hail takes a tree down, the removal will be covered if the tree falls on your house.
-If in these same circumstances a tree falls on your lawn or empty space, however, your homeowner’s insurance most likely won’t cover it.
+If a tree falls on your lawn or empty space in these same circumstances, however, your homeowner’s insurance most likely won’t cover it.

-In these instances, if a tree falls on a shed or any other structure of your home, this would be covered the same as if it fell on your primary home.
+In these instances, if a tree falls on a shed or any other structure of your home, this would be covered the same as if it fell on your primary residence.

-What should you do if your neighbor has a diseased, defective, or dying tree, or potentially hazardous limbs, that could fall onto your property?
-The first thing you want to do is talk to your neighbor and explain the situation from your perspective and ask them to fix the problem.
+What should you do if your neighbor has a diseased, defective, or dying tree or potentially hazardous limbs that could fall onto your property?
+You first want to talk to your neighbor, explain the situation from your perspective, and ask them to fix the problem.
 Then you’ll want to send them a letter putting them on notice for the hazardous tree.

 It’s a good idea to take photographs and document the problem tree.
-Keep a copy of the letter you send and send it through certified mail.
+Please keep a copy of your letter and send it through certified mail.

 Does Homeowners Insurance Cover Damage to My Home?

 If a tree fell on your house, a typical homeowner’s policy will help pay for repairing the damage.
 The insurance company will decide whether the damage was caused by negligence or a maintenance-related issue.
 However, this won’t affect your insurance coverage for the loss.
 With that said, it is still a good idea to do preventative maintenance on your property to avoid potential claims.
 For example, if you have old or rotting trees on your property, having them taken down before the next storm is a very good idea.

 Neighbor’s Tree Fell On My Property: What Now?